couchbase/cbft/IDEAS.md

 node until the new node has built up the index; and perhaps there's some takeover handshake?

-OC1 - Support optional looser "best effort" options (along a spectrum to totally consistent) that's less expensive than a totally consistent CR1 implementation.
+# OC1 - Support optional looser "best effort" options (along a
+spectrum from stale=ok to totally consistent) that has lower latency than a totally consistent CR1 query.

-For example, perhaps the client may want to just ask for consistency around just one vbucket.
+For example, perhaps the client may want to just ask for consistency around just one vbucket-seqnum.

-IA1 - Index aliases.
+# IA1 - Index aliases.

-Level of indirection to help split data across multiple indexes, but also not change your app all the time.
-Example: query from 'recent-sales' index, but only want to search the most recent quarter index of 'sales-2014Q3', which an administrator can dynamically remap to the 'sales-2014Q4' index.
+This is a level of indirection to help split data across multiple indexes, but also not change your app all the time.
+Example: the client wants to query from 'last-quarter-sales', but that means a search limited to only the most recent quarter index of 'sales-2014Q3'.
+Later, an administrator can dynamically remap the 'last-quarter-sales' alias to the the newest 'sales-2014Q4' index without any client-side application changes.

-MQ1 - Multi-index query for a single bucket.
+# MQ1 - Multi-index query for a single bucket.

+This is the ability to query multiple indexes in one request for a single bucket, such as the "comments-fti" index and the "description-fti" index.

+Implementation sketch: an index alias that "fans-out" to multiple actual indexes might be useful to support this requirement.

-MQ2 - Multi-index query across multiple buckets.
+# MQ2 - Multi-index query across multiple buckets.

 This is the ability to query multiple indexes across multiple buckets in a single query, such as "find any docs from the customer, employee,